Is there a good and bad NPS* score?

 At -100, every one of your customer is a Detractor, meaning they are very unhappy with your services and wouldn’t recommend you to anyone else.
 I winced typing that!

-On the other hand, a perfect score of +100 would mean that all your customers, every last one of them, are happy and find your product/service highly recommendable.
+On the other hand, a perfect score of +100 is possibly the highest net promoter score, and that would mean all your customers, every last one of them, are happy and find your product/service highly recommendable.
 Before you get your hopes up, let me remind you that such a scenario happens only in Utopia.
 Anyway, the number you scored in the NPS scale sheds light on if you are already at the top of your game, or if there is plenty of room for you to improve.

 Are you still yet to calculate your Net Promoter Score?
 Use this Free NPS calculator to discover where your company stands in the grand scheme of things.